ViralFP: A webserver of viral fusion proteins: Introduction

-Given the known importance of these proteins, a lot of information for each of these proteins can be found in biological databases, like UniProt \citep{uniprot2015uniprot}, NCBI Protein \citep{geer2010ncbi} and PDB \citep{burley2017protein}.
-However, there was not a centralized repository that contained all this information, forcing researchers to search several databases when they need to have comprehensive characterization of one or several of these proteins.
+The known information for a given VFP can be found in biological databases, like UniProt \citep{10.1093/nar/gkaa1100}, NCBI Protein \citep{geer2010ncbi} and PDB \citep{Burley2019}.
+However, a VFP oriented repository that contains VFP related information does not exist, forcing researchers to search several databases when they need to have comprehensive characterization of one or several of these proteins.

-To better understand how VFPs and their components are characterized, some bioinformatic tools can be used, like sequence alignment tools (like BLAST \citep{johnson2008ncbi}, Clustal \citep{sievers2014clustal} and HMMER \citep{finn2011hmmer}), that allow researchers to discover a peptide’s conserved residues, as well other pieces of information regarding their features.
-This allows to obtain valuable insights about the way they operate.
+To better understand how VFPs and their components are characterized, some bioinformatics tools can be used, like sequence alignment (e.g., BLAST \citep{johnson2008ncbi}, Clustal \citep{sievers2014clustal} and HMMER \citep{finn2011hmmer}), that allow researchers to discover a protein’s conserved residues, as well as other pieces of information regarding their features.
+These analyses can provide valuable insights about how VFPs operate.

-Another way by which these type of proteins are being analysed is through the use of machine learning (ML) models.
-Several type of tasks are being developed using this type of algorithms for VFP, but some of the most promising ones has been predicting the location of FPeps within VFP sequences \citep{Pereira2019} \citep{Sequeira2019} \citep{Wu2016} \citep{Wu2019} and predicting inhibitors for different VFPs to potentially be used as potential therapies for some diseases \citep{Xu2015}.
+Researchers have also been using machine learning (ML) to study VFPs and their inhibitors.
+Several promising tools have been developed using ML models trained using VFP and their features, allowing the prediction of FPeps location within VFP sequences \citep{Wu2016} \citep{Wu2019} and the prediction of inhibitors for different VFPs to potentially be used in therapies of some diseases \citep{Xu2015}.

-With all that in mind, the main objective of the current work is to develop a CRUD (Create, Read, Update and Delete) web server that is capable to store, retrieve, display and analyse the gathered data on enveloped viruses (through information gathered from NCBI Taxonomy \citep{federhen2012ncbi} entries) and their VFPs, as well to manipulate the server's information, all through user-friendly interfaces.
-This data is stored in a relational database, which contains relevant data regarding several hundred VFPs.
-The back-end component of the application is built using Django (and Django REST API) library, whilst its front-end is built using Angular, a Typescript framework to build single page applications.
-This web service will be freely available and be useful for the all elements of scientific community who are working with VFPs and FPep.
+In this context, the main objective of the current work is to develop a CRUD (Create, Read, Update and Delete) web application, named ViralFP, that is capable of storing, retrieving, displaying, and analysing the gathered data on enveloped viruses (through information gathered from NCBI Taxonomy \citep{federhen2012ncbi} entries) and their VFPs, as well as to enable the data navigation through a user-friendly interface.
+The web application is freely available and aims to be useful for all elements of the scientific community who are working with VFPs and FPeps.
+The underlying data are stored in a relational database, which contains relevant information regarding over five hundred VFPs.
+Manual curation of the database information was performed by reviewing the original protein and taxonomy repositories' data entries, as well researching through scientific publications.The back-end component of the application is built using Django and Django REST API library, whilst its front-end is built using Angular technology, a Typescript framework to build web applications.